Spring has finally sprung! It is the perfect time to dust off those Winter cobwebs and do a deep Spring clean.

 Check For Stains

 Sometimes spills happen when you aren’t around and they aren’t taken care of properly, or maybe no one notices and the stain sits for months.
 These things happen.
-That is why, once a year, I like to inspect my rugs for any of these rogue stains.
-If I find anything, I like to attack it with one of my go-to rug stain removers – R2X and Simple Solution are miracle workers*.
+That’s why, once a year, I like to inspect my rugs for any of these rogue stains.
+If I find anything, I like to attack it with one of my go-to rug stain removers – R2X and Simple Solution are miracle workers (but always test new cleaners on a small area of your rug to ensure it won’t cause any discoloration).

 This is also a great time to evaluate if your rug needs a deep clean from a professional.
 It is a good idea to do a deep clean every 1-3 years depending on how much traffic the rug sees.

-Now is also a great time to remember to rotate your rugs.
-This makes sure no one area of your rug is getting super crushed by tons of foot traffic or your sofa.
-If you skip this step, over time your rugs will become dull or crushed in certain areas, this ensures even wear.
+Now is also a great time to remember to rotate your rugs, especially if they’re under furniture, to make sure no one area of your rug is getting super crushed by tons of foot traffic or your sofa.
+Bedroom rugs in particular typically have small areas of highly concentrated traffic, so it’s important to rotate them regularly.
+Otherwise, you’ll end up with rugs that are dull or crushed in specific areas.